jeff4/bionotes.github.io/alberts-5e.md

 ### Good links for Replisome
 * Wikipedia article on the [replisome](https://en.wikipedia.org/wiki/Replisome)
-* [*Clamp loader ATPases and the evolution of DNA replication machinery*](https://bmcbiol.biomedcentral.com/articles/10.1186/1741-7007-10-34/figures/1) (2012) by Kelch, Makino, O'Donnell, & John Kuriyan
+* [*Clamp loader ATPases and the evolution of DNA replication machinery*](https://bmcbiol.biomedcentral.com/articles/10.1186/1741-7007-10-34/figures/1) (2012) by Kelch, Makino, O'Donnell, & John Kuriyan.
+Picture suggests that there are *three* Pol III cores attached to the replisome.
+One is always attached to the leading strand while the second and third polymerase enzymes switch off on alternate Okazaki fragments.
+This view is different than the animation shown in [Berry's 2010 replication video](https://www.youtube.com/watch?v=6j8CV3droDw) which only shows a total of **two** Pol III cores, one for each strand.
 * [Michael O'Donnell's website](https://odonnell.rockefeller.edu/research.html) at Rockefeller University
 	* [Publications](https://odonnell.rockefeller.edu/articles.html)
 	* [Replisome mechanics: insights into a twin DNA polymerase machine](https://odonnell.rockefeller.edu/assets/pdfs/179.pdf) (2007)